What is an iOS Backup file?

 - Move the file to another location, such as your Desktop.The backup is now ready to be uploaded to GroundControl.

 You’re done!
-You should now quit iTunes, upload your image to GroundControl and test the restore.
+You should now quit iTunes (or Configurator), upload your image to GroundControl and test the restore.
+Make sure to select “Manage with DEP” when creating and deploying workflows to DEP devices.

 Tip: Test on a different device from your master.
 The mastering process may require a few more trips to the master device to tweak your settings, and the process will be easier if you keep your master around.